Edible plant · herbs woody

 Care notes

 A niche herb for experienced growers interested in historical or Ethiopian cuisine.
-Container (10 L) with well-drained media.
-EC 1.0-1.5 mS/cm (very light feeder). pH 6.5-8.0 (tolerates alkaline conditions).
-Temperature: 1528°C (Mediterranean; cold-hardy to zone 4).
-Full sun (DLI 16-22 mol/m2/day).
+Use a container (10 L) with well-drained media.
+EC 1.0-1.5 mS/cm (a very light feeder). pH 6.0-8.0 (tolerates alkaline conditions).
+Temperature: 1528°C (Mediterranean; cold-hardy to about zone 4-5).
+Full sun (DLI 16-24 mol/m2/day).
 The plant is low-maintenance once established.
-Harvest individual leaves sparingly (the flavor is intense; a single leaf is typically enough for a dish or drink).
-Handle with gloves, especially in sunny conditions, because the furanocoumarins in the sap cause painful phytophotodermatitis blisters on skin exposed to UV light.
-This is the same reaction caused by wild parsnip and giant hogweed.
-The skin reaction can be severe: avoid contact with sap, and if contact occurs, wash the area immediately and avoid sun exposure for 48 hours.
-Despite this hazard, rue is a valuable ornamental and historically important herb.
-The blue-green foliage is genuinely attractive in mixed plantings.
+Harvest leaves sparingly, since the flavour is intense and a single leaf is usually enough for a dish or drink, and use rue only in tiny amounts because it is toxic in quantity and acts as an abortifacient, so it should be avoided in pregnancy.
+Handle with gloves, especially in sun, because the psoralen furanocoumarins in the sap cause painful phytophotodermatitis blisters on UV-exposed skin, the same reaction caused by wild parsnip and giant hogweed; if sap contacts skin, wash the area at once and keep it out of sunlight for a couple of days.
+The attractive blue-green foliage makes rue a valued ornamental despite the hazard.

 Further reading